Agnieszka Polska, photo courtesy of Żak-Branicka Gallery, Berlin

 2013 was also the year in which the artist was nominated for the prestigious Views competiton.
 For the nominees' exhibition at Zachęta Gallery in Warsaw, she prepared a video work Future Days, which pictured a heaven for artists.
 The work featured masked actors representing iconic figures such as Bas Jan Ader, Lee Lozano, Charlotte Posenenske, Włodzimierz Borowski, and Jerzy Ludwiński.

-Polska was one of the four artists from Poland invited to participate in the 2014 Sydney Biennal (21.03-9.06).
+Polska was one of the four artists from Poland invited to participate in the 2014 Biennale of Sydney (21.03-9.06).
 At the 19 edition of the event, themed 'You Imagine What You Desire', the artist was to show her video How the Work is Done, a re-enactment of a strike led by students of the Academy of Fine Arts in Kraków as they locked themselves in the ceramics workshop for ten days and transformed the everyday activities of artists into an act of protest.
-Polska, however, resigned from participating in the Biennial, joining a group of artists boycotting the event, in reaction to the organizers' partnership with Transfield, an Australian company managing the offshore detention of asylum seekers.
+Polska, however, resigned from participating in the Biennale, joining a group of artists boycotting the event, in reaction to the organizers' partnership with Transfield, an Australian company managing the offshore detention of asylum seekers.

 Selected Solo Exhibitions:

 - Nonsense Syllables, Hope Park Gallery, Summerhall, Edinburgh, Scotland

 - The Gardener’s Responsibility, Georg Kargl BOX, Vienna, Austria